 Vocabulary and language development at 3-4 years

-Your child will learn thousands of new words.
-He learns words by listening to you and other adults and guessing from context.
+Your child learns lots of new words by listening to you and other adults and guessing from context.
 He also learns from new experiences and from listening to stories read out loud.
 He’ll still understand many more words than he says.

 Your child will learn and use a lot more connecting words – for example, ‘because’, ‘and’, ‘if’.
 She’ll also learn more and more number words, names for groups of things – for example, ‘vegetables’, ‘animals’ – and family terms – for example, ‘aunty’, ‘brother’.
 She might be able to name basic emotions like ‘happy’, ‘sad’ and ‘angry’.

-By four years, your child might know one or more colours and some contrasting concepts, such as ‘longer’ and ‘bigger’.
+By four years, your child might know one or more colours and some contrasting concepts like ‘longer’ and ‘bigger’.

 Sentences and grammar in language development

-Your child might begin to use more complex sentences that include words such as ‘because’, ‘so’, ‘if’ and ‘when’ – for example, ‘I don’t like that because it’s yucky’.
+Your child might begin to use more complex sentences that include words like ‘because’, ‘so’, ‘if’ and ‘when’ – for example, ‘I don’t like that because it’s yucky’.

 He’ll show that he understands the basic rules of language.
 And he’ll often apply these rules strictly across all examples, not realising how often English breaks its own rules.
 For example, ‘He runned away’ or ‘There were lots of sheeps’.